Has it ever happened to you:

 That is worded properly as the event bill always goes beyond the industry of professional photography to ensure a complete and comprehensive experience of value for its attendants.

-At the most recent installment of Way Up North in Stockholm, Sweden, for instance, the cast of presenters included not only renowned photographers Lindsay Adler, Andria Lindquist, and Anna Kuperberg (among others), but also Jacey Lamberton, Erin Bishop, and Karin Hägglund – a marketing specialist, wedding planner, and motivational speaker respectively.
+At recent installment of Way Up North in Stockholm, Sweden, for instance, the cast of presenters included not only renowned photographers Lindsay Adler, Andria Lindquist, and Anna Kuperberg (among others), but also Jacey Lamberton, Erin Bishop, and Karin Hägglund – a marketing specialist, wedding planner, and motivational speaker respectively.

-For their Cologne and Nice events the line-up promises to be no less diverse and distinguished.
+Future event line-ups promise to be no less diverse and distinguished.

 So there you have it; two incredible places to explore to improve yourself, your craft, and your business.

-Has it ever happened to you: You have an incredible idea that your community confirms is great and it ends up changing your life forever?
+So, the question then is - has it ever happened to you: You have an incredible idea that your community confirms is great and it ends up changing your life forever?

 With IPS Mastermind, Way Up North, and intra-industry networking get used to such a happenstance.